BradHillier/BradHillier/README.md

 I am a fourth year computer science student at Vancouver Island University
 - 😄 Pronouns: He/Him
 - 🌱 I’m currently studying compilers and linear programming
-- 🔭 I’m currently working on a data bashboard for the Shambhala music festival
+- 🔭 I’m currently working on a data dashboard for the Shambhala music festival

 ### :hammer_and_wrench: Languages and Tools :